A quantum mechanics for magnetic horizons: Saddle-point approach to the TT index

 where we used the convention $\Psi^c\equiv i \sigma_1 \Psi^*$ for the conjugated spinor.
 The superpotential must be a gauge-invariant holomorphic function of R-charge $2$.
 The supersymmetry variations preserved by these Lagrangians are in Appendix~\ref{app: 3d SUSY variations}.

 In order to obtain a microscopic description of the black hole entropy, one counts the ground states of this theory.
 It is convenient to work in the grand canonical ensemble, in which one introduces a set of chemical potentials $\Delta_a$, $a=1,2$ for each flavor Cartan generator.
-As for the fluxes, it is useful to introduce a third chemical potential $\Delta_3$, constrained because of supersymmetry \cite{Benini:2016rke}, such that \be \Delta_1+\Delta_2+\Delta_3 \,\in\, 2\pi\mathbb{Z} \;. \ee All chemical potentials are only defined modulo $2\pi$.
+As for the fluxes, it is useful to introduce a third chemical potential $\Delta_3$ such that \be \Delta_1+\Delta_2+\Delta_3 \,\in\, 2\pi\mathbb{Z} \;, \ee where all chemical potentials are only defined modulo $2\pi$.
+This constraint \cite{Benini:2016rke} is required in order for $q_a\Delta_a$ to commute with the supersymmetry generators.
 Computing the thermal partition function is hard because the theory is strongly coupled in the IR, therefore one can start from a quantity protected by supersymmetry: the topologically twisted index \be \cI_\text{3d}(\fn,\Delta) = \Tr\, (-1)^F \, e^{-\beta H} \, e^{iq_a\Delta_a} \;, \ee where $F$ is the Fermion number, $H$ the Hamiltonian on the sphere $S^2$ in the presence of the magnetic fluxes (\ref{R-symmetry flux})-(\ref{flavor flux}), and the trace is over the Hilbert space of states.
 This quantity only gets contributions from the ground states of the theory.
 It was argued in \cite{Benini:2015eyy}, exploiting the $\fsu{(1,1|1)}$ superconformal symmetry algebra expected to emerge from the $\text{AdS}_2\times S^2$ near-horizon region in gravity, that the BPS states of a pure single-center black hole have constant statistics $(-1)^F$ in each charge sector, meaning that the index gets non-interfering contributions (at least at leading order in $N$) and can account for the black hole entropy. \footnote{This expectation was confirmed for rotating black holes in AdS$_5$ in \cite{Boruch:2022tno}.}

 The TT index (\ref{TTI}) can be computed exactly using supersymmetric localization techniques \cite{Benini:2015noa, Closset:2016arn}, and for the model considered here one obtains \cite{Benini:2017oxt, Hosseini:2017fjo}: